-Mill Scale is Our Business
+Mill Scale is what We Know Best

 Mineral Recycling (Saucon Resources) is offering Mill Scale from production sources in the U.S. For export or domestic use.
 Please contact us for analysis and current pricing information.
 Current allotments of materials are available.
 Spot purchases or potential long term contracts.
 All material we sell is produced in the USA, is screened clean and will meet standard specification boundaries.

 These materials used to be considered a waste streams by most steel producers in the U.S. When China entered the Worldwide steel market all available ferrous raw materials were considered potential supply options.
 These materials are a very good material for use in steel making and also has many other uses that we will highlight.
 Many factories mix a certain amount of this material with their iron ore fines before they are sintered to help boost the iron content.
 Another main use is for cement production but for this purpose lower quality materials can be used as well as iron ore and other materials.

 Our company deals directly with producers here in the U.S. and has for many years.
 We move 7000 tons plus a month long term and occasionally we are involved in large export contracts.
 We can supply higher grade materials for steel making or lower grades for cement use.
 Please contact us for current availability.